AlexKamaev/issues/CodeRules.md

 ```

 ### Member variables
-`DO` declare all member variables at the top of a class, with static variables at the very top (need to check this statement with current approach).
+:ballot_box_with_check: declare all member variables at the top of a class, with static variables at the very top (need to check this statement with current approach).
 ```C#
 // Correct
 public class Account {